dmadisetti/scipy_proceedings_2026/papers/fernando_cervantes/main.md

 ---
 title: An Active Learning Plugin in napari to Fine-Tune Models for Large-scale Bioimage Analysis
+short_title: An Active Learning Plugin in napari to Fine-Tune Models
 abstract: |
   The “napari-activelearning” plugin provides a framework to fine-tune deep learning models for large-scale bioimage analysis, such as digital pathology Whole Slide Images.
   The development of this plugin was motivated by easing the integration of deep learning tools into bioimage analysis workflows.